Mysore Ashtanga – open to all (& open all hours!!)

 Yes please!
 It’s courteous to everyone else in the room 😊

-Mysore Ashtanga classes run Mondays to Saturdays (except on Moon Days) at Red Hot Yoga with extra long class durations on Mondays & Fridays starting from 10 September.
+Mysore Ashtanga classes run Mondays to Saturdays (except on Moon Days) at Red Hot Yoga with extra long durations classes on Fridays.
 Click here to find this week’s schedule.

-If you’re keen to learn the foundations of Mysore Ashtanga join Clive at his forthcoming workshop Introduction to Mysore Ashtanga Self-Practice on 15 September – click for details.
+If you’re keen to learn the foundations of Mysore Ashtanga join Clive at his forthcoming Self Practice Mysore Beginners & Refreshers courses running in June & August – click here for details.